aya49/202105_sfu_cmpt_127/README.md

 Assignments will all be due on Monday 11:59pm.
 If the assignment is submitted within 24 hours after the due date, students can get a maximum of 50%, assignments won't be graded after 24 hours of the due date.
 This is to ensure that all the assignments would be marked and given back to you in a timely manner.

-Quizzes cannot be done late, there is a 24 hour leeway so use that wisely ;), remember that your quiz must be SUBMITTED before the 24 hour time.
+Quizzes cannot be submitted late (i.e. after the 24 hours  at 8:30am on the Wednesday), there is a 24 hour leeway so use that wisely ;).

 # Academic Honesty